ronaldo-k/Bicycle-Parking-App/README.md

 - As a user, I want to be able to save my user profiles with their respective bicycles and theft reports.
 - As a user, I want to be able to view and add to my user profiles, their respective bicycles and theft reports after closing and reopening the program.

+## Instructions for grader

+- The program prompts the user with a dialog asking whether they want to load the saved data upon startup.
+Then, the user selection prompt is shown in the terminal.
+- In the main menu (GUI frame), you can access the required “Add multiple Xs to Y” events by pressing the “View and Edit Bicycles button”.
+This opens a dialog.
+  - The first required event is adding bicycles.
+It can be accessed with the “Add Bicycle” button on the dialog.
+This prompts the user with another dialog with which the user can insert information about the bicycle being added.
+After pressing “Confirm”, the new bicycle should be visible, along with the user's other bicycles, in the first dialog.
+  - The second required event is editing bicycles.
+It can be accessed with the “Edit Bicycle” button on the dialog, which shows a prompt similar to that used to add bicycles.
+- The graphical component can be seen using the dialog that opens when pressing “View Parking Spots”.
+Input a postal code in the “Postal Code” field and press search to search for parking spots within the postal code.
+Select one of the listed parking spots and press more information.
+This opens a dialog containing the graphical component (a photo of the parking spot) together with information regarding the selected parking spot.
+  - Note: The following postal codes have registered parking spots: V6T1Z3, V6T1Z4, V6T2A1, V6T2G9.
+- The program prompts the user with a dialog asking whether they want to save their changes upon closing.